VA debt management

 Find out how to pay your copay bill

-Contact us within the time limit listed in your first debt letter.
-We’ll help you understand your repayment or relief options.
+You can request a repayment plan or debt relief.
 When you request help within the time limit, you can avoid late fees, interest, or other collection actions.

 If you get monthly VA benefit payments, we’ll keep all or part of your payments unless we approve another repayment or relief option.